Early Origins of the Poynings family

 Early Notables of the Poynings family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early Poynings Notables in all our PDF Extended History products and printed products wherever possible.
+on 1 April...
+Another 71 words (5 lines of text) are included under the topic Early Poynings Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Poynings family to the New World and Oceana